Captain Safari: A World Engine with Pose-Aligned 3D Memory: Experiments

 \emph{Captain Safari} delivers the most accurate trajectory following among all competing models.
 As shown in Table~\ref{tab:main_results}, our method achieves the highest AUC@30 (0.200) and AUC@15 (0.068), along with the best cosine similarity (0.563), outperforming the strongest baseline by clear margins.
 The human study in Table~\ref{tab:human} further reinforces this observation, with \textbf{69.00\%} of participants identifying our model as the most faithful to the target camera path.

 Figure~\ref{fig:reconstruction} provides a clear visualization of these improvements. \emph{Captain Safari}’s predicted trajectory closely aligns with the ground-truth path, while the ablated variant deviates and flies over the rooftop, and RealCam-I2V fails to follow the intended forward motion, advancing only slightly rather than committing to the prescribed trajectory.
-Furthermore, our method demonstrates stable and coherent generation under challenging viewpoint changes with complex camera maneuvers in Figure~\ref{fig:teaser}.
+Furthermore, our method demonstrates stable generation under complex camera maneuvers in Figure~\ref{fig:teaser}.
 These results highlight the effectiveness of our memory-augmented, pose-conditioned design for precise trajectory adherence.